COSC3020/theory-vs-practice-DJReflexive/README.md

   $$0.5017 * log{_2}(10000) = 6.6667$$

   It will take about 6.6667 seconds to complete (or 6 and two thirds of a second) to go through a tree of 10000 elements..

 - You measure the time with 10,000 elements and it takes 100 seconds!
 List 3 reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

-  1) One possible scenerio is that the algorithm executes a worst-case situation.
-If the element that is being search for happens to be the last element to be searched in the tree, then this means the algorithm has gone through every element, meaning the time complexity would not be $\Theta(logn)$, but instead it is $\Theta(n)$.
-  2) Similarly to the first scenerio, if the elemenent being searched for does not appear in the tree, the same thing happens where every element in the tree is access, meaning the time complexity would not be $\Theta(logn)$, but instead it is $\Theta(n)$.
+  1) A possible scenerio is that the asymptotic analysis is often simplified to ignore constants.
+However, in reality, these constants do matter when it comes to the final run time of a program.
+It is simplified to give the reader an idea of how the algorithm *could* behave, but does not show the specific numbers and calculations involved.
+  2) One obvious scenario would be that the asymptotic analysis is a loose bound or is just incorrect for the algorithm.
+We don't see that actual code for this algorithm, and perhaps it is doing extra operations that would increase the amount of time.
   3) Mentioned back in the first problem of this assignment  is also the fact that it could be a slower machine and functions differently than most.
 As mentioned in class, timing algorithms with timers always leads to unexpected results.
 Asymptotic analysis is to get a general idea of how fast an algorithm can run, not to provide a precise formula for it.

-Add your answers to this markdown file.